rackerlabs/docs-cloud-servers/dev-guide/general-api/authentication.rst

    - Endpoint information includes the public URL, which is the endpoint that you use to access the service, as well as region, tenant ID, and version information.

-   	 .. tip:: To help you decide which regionalized endpoint to use, read about :kc-article:`special considerations<about-regions>` for choosing a data center.

    **Tenant ID**.
 Appears in the ``tenantId`` field in the ``endpoints`` element.
 The tenant ID is also known as the account number.